More than ever, companies are looking to digitization to provide the accurate data and connectivity that they need to cope with a post-covid world.

-We surveyed people between September 2019 and August 2020, and have drawn on data from Rydoo users across France, Germany, Austria, Switzerland and the UK.
-In addition to this, we also commissioned an independent survey company, Censuswide, who questioned more than 200 financial directors at companies with 500-5,000 employees.
+We surveyed people between September 2019 and August 2020, and have drawn on data from Rydoo users across France, Germany, Austria, Switzerland, and the UK.
+In addition to this, we also commissioned an independent survey company, Censuswide, which questioned more than 200 financial directors at companies with 500-5,000 employees.

 What we saw was a diverse range of opinions, that differed markedly in some cases from territory to territory.

 What do we mean by ‘digitized systems’?